Australian

 Chitrakar’s

-not giving their daughters the family art education,
+tradition of not giving their daughters the family

 A

-of paintings is currently on display at Nepal Art Council,
+collection of paintings is currently on display at

 Time